GC-spigot/battle-pass/README.md

 ## About our contributions

-If you go to contribution history, you can see Zak commited all the code here.
+If you go to contribution history, you can see Zak committed all the code here.
 This is not realistic and at least 75% - 80% of the code is by Hyfe it's this way because the code was moved over from a private to a public repo.